aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 that region.

 s2n_mem.h provides s2n_alloc(), s2n_realloc() and s2n_free() functions that may
 be used to manage dynamically allocated blobs.
+These functions map directly to realloc() and free() and are used only to ensure that the size of the memory region is consistently tracked with an s2n_blob.

 ## Stuffer : a buffer for stuff